 The chopsticks will help to prevent you from cutting all the way through, but you still have to be careful on the ends, as the chopsticks might not be high enough to keep you from cutting through.
 You can also put them between two cutting boards if you don’t have chopsticks handy.

 Bake for 55-60 minutes – this can take longer depending on the size of the sweet potatoes and whether you have thick slices or thin.
-For larger potatoes it can take 90 minutes.
+For larger potatoes it can take 90 minutes to get tender potatoes.

 About 15 minutes before the potatoes are done cooking, remove the foil, baste with some of the liquid that’s at the bottom of the baking dish, sprinkle with chopped pecans and resume cooking.
 Drizzle with a the cooking liquid and top with butter.